logical-mechanism/Range-Proof/README.md

 # zkInterval: Trustless, Confidential, Fixed-Size Range Proofs

-Ensuring that a value falls within a specific interval while keeping the value confidential is a crucial challenge for privacy-preserving technologies.
-Existing range proof methods often produce proofs whose sizes increase with the interval length, leading to inefficiencies in applications requiring fixed-size proofs.
-In this paper, we introduce zkInterval, a novel zero-knowledge range proof protocol that delivers fixed-size proofs regardless of the interval size.
+In this repo, we introduce zkInterval, a novel zero-knowledge range proof protocol that delivers fixed-size proofs regardless of the interval size.
 Combining Pedersen commitments with zero-knowledge proofs, zkInterval securely confirms that a value is within a public interval without revealing it or requiring a trusted setup.
 The consistent proof size irrespective of the interval length significantly reduces storage, making zkInterval particularly well-suited for privacy-focused applications with variable interval lengths.
-The zkInterval protocol enhances the efficiency and scalability of cryptographic range proofs, providing a reliable and efficient solution to contemporary cryptographic demands.

-## tl;dr
+## TL;DR

 The zkInterval protocol proves the statement $a \geq d \geq b$ where $a$ and $b$ are public, $a \geq b$, and $a, b, d \in \mathbb{Z}^+$.
 It does not require a trusted setup, is completely confidential, and each proof is fixed-size no matter that interval size.